Scare yourself silly with these spine-tingling classics.

 A Hitchcock classic and the film that made us terrified of motel bathrooms.
 It also features one of the greatest twists in movie history.

-Grab a cushion for…The shower scene might be infamous but the finale, where Norman Bates gives the most sinister smile ever, will haunt you for weeks.
+Grab a cushion for…The shower scene might be infamous but the bit where Norman Bates gives the most sinister smile ever will haunt you for weeks.

 Nightmare inducing?
 Make sure you lock the bathroom door tonight.